metal-stack/docs/docs/src/overview/architecture.md

 Some notes on this picture:

 - Users can access the metal-api with the CLI client called [metalctl](https://github.com/metal-stack/metalctl).
+- You can programmatically access the metal-api using the [metal-go](https://github.com/metal-stack/metal-go) client library.
 - Our databases are wrapped in a specially built [backup-restore-sidecar](https://github.com/metal-stack/backup-restore-sidecar), which is consistently backing up the databases in external blob storage.
-- The metal-api can be scaled out in Kubernetes using replicas.
+- The metal-api can be scaled out using replicas when being deployed in Kubernetes.

 ## Partitions